solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-40.md

 ## `Composition of Matrix Multiplication`
+> `Composition of Matrix Multiplication` means **More than one linear transformations applies to a graph one by one.**

-> Although you can see two matrices multiplying together as `a transform applying to a graph`.
+**Although you can see two matrices multiplying together as `a transform applying to a graph`.
-But actually sometime you can see it in slightly different perspective.
+But actually sometime you can see it in slightly different perspective.**

 [Refer to 3Blue1Brown: Matrix multiplication as composition](https://www.youtube.com/watch?v=XkY2DOUCWMU&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab&index=5)